xavierbasc/dm50/README.md

 ![Keyboard](docs/img/keyboard_b.png "Keyboard back")
 Includes a separating piece

+## Keyboard Serigraphy
+Printing numbers on the keyboard is done using a sublimation transfer process, ordering the sheets from local companies and ironing them onto the keyboard.

 ## Case
 The design has been designed for FDM printing, with inserts in each key and post-processed with acetone.

-## Serigraphy
-Printing numbers on the keyboard is done using a sublimation transfer process, ordering the sheets from local companies and ironing them onto the keyboard.

 ## Faceplate
 The front plate is printed on photographic paper and cut to size, with professional results.
 A photo-quality printer is recommended, such as the Epson Ecotank.